Alluxio/alluxio/docs/en/Architecture.md

 Alluxio's design uses a single primary master and multiple workers.
 At a very high level, Alluxio can be divided into three components, the [master](#master), [workers](#worker), and [clients](#client).
 The master and workers together make up the Alluxio servers, which are the components a system admin would maintain and manage.
-The clients are generally the applications, such as Spark or MapReduce jobs, or Alluxio command-line users.
-Users of Alluxio will usually only need to interact with the client portion of Alluxio.
+The Alluxio clients reside within the applications, such as Spark or MapReduce jobs, or Alluxio command-line users.
+Users of Alluxio will typically only need to interact with the client portion of Alluxio.

 ### Master

-Alluxio master can be deployed as primary master or secondary master.
+Alluxio masters can be deployed as a primary master or a secondary master.
 #### Primary Master
 The primary master is primarily responsible for managing the global metadata of the system, for example, the file system tree.
 Clients may interact with the primary master to read or